SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 We use `fit.variogram()` to fit a model to our empirical variogram `v_ppm`.
 The type of model is specified with the argument `model = vgm(...)`.
+The parameters of `vgm()`, which we use to fit the variogram, are the `model` type, here `"Sph"` for spherical meaning equal trends in all directions, the `psill` or height of the plateau where the variance flattens out, the `range` or distance until reaching the plateau, and the `nugget` or intercept.
-Describing the parameters of `vgm()` used to fit the model variogram is outside the scope of this lesson; for more information check out [gstat documentation](https://cran.r-project.org/web/packages/gstat/index.html) and the references cited there.
+A more detailed description is outside the scope of this lesson; for more information check out the [gstat documentation](https://cran.r-project.org/web/packages/gstat/index.html) and the references cited there.
 {:.notes}